hoodiehq-archive/documentation/techdocs/api/client/hoodie.account.md

 ```

 ###### Notes
+> - The confirmation workflow will be customizable in future
 > - there is no feature built-in to compare the password to a password confirmation.
 >   If you need this logic, please validate this beforehand in your app.